Roderick W. Home

 Roderick Weir "R.W."
-Home (born 6 January 1939), is an Australian academic and historian of Science.
-Home has been Professor of History and Philosophy of Science, University of Melbourne from 1975 to 2002 on his retirement.
-Previously he was lecturer and then senior lecturer in the Department of History and Philosophy of Science.
+Home (born 6 January 1939), is an Australian historian of science.
+Home was Professor of History and Philosophy of Science, University of Melbourne from 1975 until his retirement emeritus 2002.
+He was awarded the 2025 Koyré Medal.

-He was Foundation Director of the Australian Science Archives Project (ASAP) 1985-96 and Chairman of its National Advisory Board.
-The work of ASAP is now carried on by the Australian Science and Technology Heritage Centre, a leading centre for the online documentation of the history of Australian science and technology.
-Professor Home is a prolific author, with major historical works to his credit; for example, documenting the scientific achievements of Ferdinand von Mueller, the German-Austrian scientist who was appointed Government Botanist for Victoria by Governor Charles La Trobe in 1853.
+Home was Foundation Director of the Australian Science Archives Project (ASAP) 1985–96 and Chairman of its National Advisory Board.
+The work of ASAP is now carried on by the Australian Science and Technology Heritage Centre.
+He was a long time editor of the journal Historical Records of Australian Science beginning in 1984.

+Early life and education

+Home was born on 6 January 1939.
+He was educated at the University of Melbourne (BSc 1960), Haileybury College (DLitt.
+Physics Master 1964) and Indiana University (PhD 1967).